Dual Selective Fusion Transformer Network for Hyperspectral Image Classification: Experiment

-A critical parameter in the SFormer architecture is the number of groups, denoted as $g$.
+\textbf{(2) Effect of Different Group Numbers $g$.} A critical parameter in the DSFormer architecture is the number of groups, denoted as $g$.
 To determine the optimal value for $g$, we conducted four experimental configurations with $g$ set to 1, 2, 4, and 8, respectively.
-By utilizing grouping and 3D convolutions, the TSTB module preserves the spatial-spectral characteristics of HSIs, enabling the extraction of tokens that incorporate both spatial and spectral features.
+By utilizing grouping and 3D convolutions, the TSFTB module preserves the spatial-spectral characteristics of HSIs, enabling the extraction of tokens that incorporate both spatial and spectral features.
 The value of $g$ directly impacts the size of the attention matrix, with larger $g$ values leading to increased computational complexity due to the expansion of the matrix.
-When $g$ is set to 1, the TSTB module reduces to purely spatial token selection without any grouping.
+When $g$ is set to 1, the TSFTB module reduces to purely spatial token selection without any grouping.
 The experimental results, as illustrated in Fig.~\ref{fig:group_num}, show that when $g$ is set to 1, no grouping strategy is applied to preserve spatial-spectral characteristics, resulting in a relatively lower classification accuracy across the four datasets.
 In contrast, the grouping strategy significantly improves classification performance.
 Notably, the optimal classification performance is achieved with $g$ is set to 4 across all four datasets, while maintaining relatively efficient computational complexity.